-The practical (performance) examination for the Aviation ATAR course will be held during the period from Saturday, 24 September to Sunday, 2 October 2016 (weekends and public holiday included) at a metropolitan location.
+The practical (performance) examination for the Aviation ATAR course will be held during the period from Saturday, 25 September to Sunday, 3 October 2021 (Saturdays, Sundays and the public holiday included) at a metropolitan location.
 Candidates must be available to complete their practical (performance) examination during this time.
-A Personalised practical examination timetable (Appendix 1) for each candidate will be made available from Wednesday, 7 September 2016 for schools/providers to download via SIRS and for students to download via the Authority's student portal.
-Non-school candidates will be notified directly by mail and are not reimbursed for any associated travel costs.
-Country candidates must take their practical (performance) examination at the Authority's designated examination centre.
+A Personalised practical performance examination timetable (Appendix 1) for each candidate will be made available from Thursday, 9 September 2021 for schools/providers to download via SIRS and for students to download via the School Curriculum and Standards Authority's (the Authority's) student portal (https://studentportal.scsa.wa.edu.au/).
+Country students must sit their practical (performance) examination at the Authority's designated examination centre.

-For Aviation, the ATAR course examination weightings are:
+For the Aviation ATAR course examination, the weightings are: